Flash3388/FlashLib/CONTRIBUTING.md

   - Bug reports are definitely welcome!
 Please submit them to the GitHub issue tracket, and remember to mark them with fitting labels.
 - While we do welcome any changes and additions, there are several rules to consider:
-  - Features must be added to both flashlibc and flashlibj, with rare exceptions.
   - Ask about large changes before spending a bunch of time on them!
 You can create a new issue on our GitHub tracker for feature request/discussion and talk about it with us there.
   - As a rule, we are happy with the general structure of FlashLib.
 We are not interested in major rewrites of all of FlashLib.